d2l-ai/d2l-en/chapter_preliminaries/autograd.md

 x_grad == u
 ```

+:begin_tab:`jax`
-JAX does not require any detachment of computation since it relies on side-effect-free functions which don't mutate global state.
+`JAX` does not require any detachment of computation since it relies on side-effect-free functions which don't mutate global state.
 You have to explicitly define which function to differentiate and with respect to which argument.
+:end_tab:

 ```{.python .input}
 #@tab jax